zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 * ``` python train.py ```

-    After 50 epochs: (it can be observed that O is trying to keep the sentence structure of I)
+    it can be observed that O is trying to keep the sentence structure of I

     ```
     Step 19510 | [50/100] | [350/390] | nll_loss:59.4 | kl_w:1.000 | kl_loss:11.43